cerbos/express-jwt-cerbos/README.md

 ```

 3. Fetch the data required about the resource being accessed from the data store
-4. Call the Cerbos PDP with the principal, resource and action to check the authorization and then return an error if the user is not authorized:
+4. Call the Cerbos PDP with the principal, resource and action to check the authorization and then return an error if the user is not authorized.
+The [Cerbos package](https://www.npmjs.com/package/cerbos) is used for this.

 ```js
 const allowed = await cerbos.check({